sgoliber/TermPicks/README.md

-# IcePicks
+# TermPicks
-This repository houses the scripts used to process terminus picks for the IcePicks dataset.
+This repository houses the scripts used to 1) generate authorship textfile and 2) retreat calculations.